Nani-o/ansible-module-lxd_network/README.md

 A module for managing the networks configuration in lxd.<br/>
 It is heavily based on the lxd_profile module by [Hiroaki Nakamura](https://github.com/hnakamur)

+I do not maintain this repo anymore.
+All lxd modules related that I will develope will be directly in my the library folder of my [lxd](https://github.com/Nani-o/ansible-role-lxd/tree/master/library) role
+=

 Requirements
 ------------